ox-it/dataox/userdocs/source/glossary.rst

       RDF at the `W3C <http://www.w3.org/RDF/>`_ and
       `Wikipedia <http://en.wikipedia.org/wiki/Resource_Description_Framework>`_.

+   slug
+      A relatively short, human-readable sequence of characters used to uniquely identify a thing, normally in a URI or URL.
+These should normally be lowercase with punctuation removed, and hyphens used to delimit words if applicable.
+      Examples include ``course``, ``undergraduate-course``, and
+      ``university-of-oxford``.
+Often one excludes terms such as "the" and "and" as they add unnecessary length to the slug.
+See `the Clean URL page on Wikipedia <http://en.wikipedia.org/wiki/Clean_URL#Slug>`_ for
+      more information.

+   slugification
+      Turning a phrase into a :term:`slug`.
+For example, one would slugify "University of Oxford" to ``university-of-oxford``.
+Slugification can either be done automatically, or with human input.

    SPARQL
       A query language for RDF databases.
 SPARQL queries can return table-like results (like SQL ``SELECT`` queries), or :term:`RDF <Resource Description Framework>`.